confluentinc/ducktape/README.md

 Most of the code you'll write for a service will just be series of SSH commands and tests of output.
-You should request the number of nodes you'll need using the `num_nodes` parameter to the Service base class's constructor.
+You should request the number of nodes you'll need using the `num_nodes` or `node_spec` parameter to the Service base class's constructor.
 Then, in your Service's methods you'll have access to `self.nodes` to access the nodes allocated to your service.
 Each node has an associated `ducktape.cluster.RemoteAccount` instance which lets you easily perform remote operations such as running commands via SSH or creating files.
 By default, these operations try to hide output (but provide it to you if you need to extract